PauSansa/JOBarcelona-Pau-Solution/README.md

 - Implement an endpoint that allows users to register using GitHub's authentication strategy and save user information to the database.

 - Create an endpoint that displays all registered users.
-- ~~Create an endpoint that allows giving a "star" to a repository.~~ Not implemented due to time constraints (I had only one day to make the challenge)
+- Create an endpoint that allows giving a "star" to a repository

 ## Technologies Used:
 - Java